 Most of these attacks are simple SQL injection attacks.
 That is what makes these attacks so frustrating for me.
 Passwords should ALWAYS be encrypted, and websites should be designed so that SQL Injection does not work.
-In my (albeit humble) experience, most small business websites and websites made by small business are both protected from simple SQL Injection attacks AND encrypt passwords.
-The reality of a situation is that a web site, much like a house, can always be hacked given enough time, resources, and expertise.
+In my (albeit humble) experience, most small business websites and websites made by the small business are both protected from simple SQL Injection attacks AND encrypt passwords.
+The reality of a situation is that a website, much like a house, can always be hacked given enough time, resources, and expertise.
 One of the keys to good security with websites is to reduce the hackers ability to steal sensitive information.
-This is done by not storing credit card information, and protecting peoples passwords with one way encryption.
+This is done by not storing credit card information and protecting peoples passwords with one-way encryption.

 However, if mainstream media would report on these attacks, people would be able to take steps to protect themselves.
 The easiest thing that someone can do is to not use the same password for multiple services.
 This sounds like a lot of work, but in my (again humble) opinion, it is preferable to having one of the websites that you subscribe to hacked, and letting the hackers have access to every other service that you use on the internet.
 Also, change your passwords regularly.
 Even if a hacker gets your password, once you change that password, it is now useless to them.
 Lastly, use a safe password policy.
 Don’t use your last name, company name, or anything else that is easy to guess.